mitchmac/hydeout-jekyll-starter/_posts/2020-07-22-our-slow-and-simple-homeschooling-routine.md

 * [Ambleside online](https://www.amblesideonline.org/) (the free curriculum we use)
 * Amazon shop [US shop](http://www.amazon.com/shop/eastcoastkelly)  -  [Canadian shop](http://www.amazon.com/shop/eastcoastkelly) (under kids’ school and planning)
 * [Pam Barnhill’s course on autopiloting your homeschool year](https://pambarnhill.com/autopilot/ref/258/) (I am affiliate of her course, so this would mean I’d make a small cut if you liked the look of this course too!
 She’s a wealth of knowledge in this area).
 * The book [Teaching From Rest](https://amzn.to/2WINMjG) that I recommend to everyone starting out.
 It's so encouraging and helpful.

   I'm always here to chat too.
 Send me an email at [eastcoastkellyb@gmail.com](mailto:eastcoastkellyb@gmail.com) if you have any homeschooling routine questions or find me on [Instagram](www.instagram.com/eastcoastkelly).

+PS I guest blogged over on my friend Jessica's blog titled "[All Your Homeschool Questions Answered By Guest Blogger Kelly Briggs](https://mamabearwooten.com/all-your-homeschool-questions-answered-by-guest-blogger-kelly-briggs/)" if you'd like to read that too!

 Cheers,